-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being currently diagnosed with Mallory-Weiss Syndrome (MWS).
+In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after being currently diagnosed with Mallory-Weiss Syndrome (MWS).

 Questions that will be directly addressed will include: